cuba-platform/website-content/Learning Materials/Quick Start/Captions/Captions EN.md

-## Intro
+## CUBA Platform Quick Start

 Hi!
-Welcome to CUBA Platform Quick Start Video.
+Welcome to the CUBA Platform Quick Start Video.

 CUBA Platform is an open source framework based on the well-known Spring framework.